-- Nationality: The studentships are available to international students.
+- Nationality: Scholarships are available to international students.

 - Number of Scholarships: Up to 9 candidates will be accepted.
-Up to two positions for international candidates are funded by GSSP, the Graduate School programme of German Academic Exchange Service (DAAD).
+Up to two positions for international candidates are funded by GSSP, the Graduate School Scholarship Programme of German Academic Exchange Service (DAAD).

 - Scholarship can be taken in Germany

-Eligible Countries: The studentships are available to international students.
+- Eligible Countries: Scholarships are available to international students.

 Successful applicants will have an above-average master’s degree in either area studies (Chinese Studies, Japanese Studies, Korean Studies) or a discipline represented at the Graduate School (Political Science, Social and Cultural Anthropology, Business, Economics, Law, History, Cultural Studies, Humanities) with a focus on East Asia.
 The language of communication is English.
 Successful candidates will also have language skills in an East Asian Language (Chinese, Japanese, or Korean) at a level of B2 or higher.